 Carefully Pick Your Destination

 Do you want to relax on the beach or head for the mountains?
 Are you looking forward to escaping the concrete jungle?
+Do you want to be lazy in the sun or play in the snow?
+Do you want to stay in North America or head to Europe?
 Decide what you want to do and accordingly pick a destination.
 A beach vacation works for kids of all ages.
 You can also consider visiting a theme park, but older teenagers may not find that interesting.

 Consider your usual family activities and interests.
 You may also want to involve your children in planning the vacation.
 For example, you could pick a few possible options and then see which one they are most excited about.